-When civil partnerships were introduced many saw them as the next best thing for same sex couples who at the time were not legally allowed to marry; it allowed legal rights and protection in relation to inheritance and tax entitlement and legally recognised the parties as one and others legal next of kin.
+When civil partnerships were introduced many saw them as the next best thing to marriage for same sex couples who at the time were not legally allowed to marry; it provided legal rights and protection in relation to inheritance and tax entitlement and legally recognised the parties as each other's legal next of kin.

-Within both a marriage and civil partnership a certificate will be issued to prove the union.
-The full names and ages of the parties and date and place of the union will be included on both certificate, however whilst on the marriage certificate only the parties’ fathers; or step fathers’ name appears, unlike on a civil partnership certificate in which the parties’ mothers’ or step mother’s name appears also.
+With both marriage and civil partnership a certificate will be issued to prove the union.
+The full names and ages of the parties and date and place of the union will be included on the certificate, however whilst on the marriage certificate only the parties’ fathers or step-fathers’ name appears, on a civil partnership certificate the parties’ mothers’ or step-mother’s name appears also.

-There are more similarities between a Civil Partnership and Marriage than there are differences, in relation to their rights, married couples and couples in civil partnership share the same rights when it comes to property, pensions and their ability to obtain parental responsibility over their spouse’s child.
-As with married couples, couples in a civil partnership’s have the same rights as next of kins in hospital and are exempt from inheritance tax.
+There are more similarities between a civil partnership and a marriage than there are differences.
+Married couples and couples in civil partnerships share the same rights when it comes to property, pensions and their ability to obtain parental responsibility over their spouse/partner's child.
+In addition both married couples and those in civil partnerships are recognised as being each other's next of kin and are exempt from inheritance tax.

 Should there be a breakdown in the relationship and the parties wish to terminate the union then the process is the same for both; however the terminology used is different.
 In relation to marriage one party will apply for a divorce whereas in civil partnership it will be an application for a dissolution.
 There is a first decree of divorce known as decree nisi but a conditional order in dissolution of civil partnership, and similarly decree absolute and final order of dissolution.

 A divorce petition can be brought using any one of the five facts set out in Section 1(2) of the Matrimonial Causes Act 1973, namely adultery, behaviour, desertion, two years' separation with consent or five years' separation but adultery cannot be used when applying for a dissolution of a civil partnership.